 What's on this weekend?
 There are always good reasons to visit Sussex.
-Plan your March events and activities from this selection of things to see and things to do in East and West Sussex.
+Plan your Easter and April events and activities from this selection of things to see and things to do in East and West Sussex.

 Various dates and locations - National Garden Scheme

 NGS gardens are mostly privately owned and open only a few times each year.
 They offer interesting planning and design, a good range of plants and gardens which have been tended with love and care, and a good cup of tea.
 Sussex NGS Gardens open this month.

 Wed 16 - Sun 27 Apr - Spring Harvest

 A 10 day food festival and showcase of the fantastic food, drink and hospitality to be found in Brighton and Sussex with a strong focus on seasonal Sussex ales, wines and local food.
 Includes the Big Sussex Market.
 Spring Harvest

 Thurs 17 Apr - Fri 19 May - Bluebell Walks